0xdevalias/devalias.net/_posts/2018-04-29-usb-reverse-engineering-down-the-rabbit-hole.md

 So we know how to capture traffic from our devices, proxy it with hardware, break the protocols down and understand them.
 But we also want to be able to talk back to them, control them, and truly interact.
 This is where code and drivers comes in.
 Now we've sort of skimmed over these topics in a few of the above sections, but for the sake of clarity I wanted to group them all here as well.

-When I first thought about writing this section I thought we were going to be getting deep into kernel drivers, and fighting with arcane systems, but it seems we actually have a much nicer alternative before all of that, thanks to **libusb, pyusb, and friends**:
+<a name="libusb-pyusb"></a>When I first thought about writing this section I thought we were going to be getting deep into kernel drivers, and fighting with arcane systems, but it seems we actually have a much nicer alternative before all of that, thanks to **libusb, pyusb, and friends**:

 * http://libusb.info/ ([GitHub](https://github.com/libusb/libusb)) : A cross-platform library to access USB devices
 * https://github.com/pyusb/pyusb : USB access for Python